DEPARTMENT OF LEARNING SCIENCES PROGRAMS

 Our Degree Programs

 Use the filter to find specific programs within our department.
 Click the titles of the programs listed below to view the full program listings or the “quick view” link for an overview of the program.
+The following endorsements are under our Special Education Endorsements listing:

 Applied Behavior Analysis, M.S.

-The Applied Behavior Analysis program gives students the opportunity to work in a clinical and community environment to help people with disabilities.
+Applied behavior analysis is an applied science that focuses on identifying how environments affect behavior and how we can use that information to develop effective behavior change strategies across a wide range of settings and populations.
 It teaches mastery of basic behavior-analytic skills, such as measurement, experimental design, and various principles and procedures of behavioral change to help students become better therapists, teachers and clinical practitioners.

 Education programs leading to professional licensure or certification (nursing, education, social work, counseling, accounting, allied health professions, etc.) may require additional approval from separate licensing boards, depending on the state.
 Students who live or plan to live outside Georgia and are considering a professional program should contact the appropriate board in their state of residency prior to beginning a course of study.
 To help students find the best-known contact information for the appropriate state licensing board and for a list of Georgia State program contacts, visit the Student Consumer Information website.